Indiana State Dept of Health

 Division of Violence Prevention

 NCIPC works closely with other federal agencies, national, state and local agencies; state and local health departments; and research institutions to raise awareness of suicide as a public health problem.
-It has four priority areas for violence prevention; youth violence, family and intimate violence, suicide, and firearm injuries.
 It also functions as an information center on suicide, including statistics, researches findings, and research programs.

 Children's Safety Network (CSN)

 43 Foundary Avenue